HubbeKing/selfhost-services/README.md

 - Set up control-plane single-node "cluster" with `kubeadm-init.sh` script
     - Note that this script is systemd-specific
     - This also sets up `Flannel` for pod networking
-    - Default pod CIDR is 10.0.0.0/16, adjust as needed
+    - Default pod CIDR is 10.244.0.0/16, adjust as needed - make sure to also edit `core/kube-flannel.yaml`
-    - This also sets up docker to use systemd as its cgroup driver
+    - This also sets up docker with the recommended configuration for kubernetes
     - This also enables kernel source address verification
     - Note that this does not un-taint the master node, and thus no user pods are scheduled on master by default